getsentry/rfcs/text/0141-linking-traces.md

 # Drawbacks

-TODO:
-- Requires a lot of changes across SDKs, ingest, SnS
+- Implementing span links requires a lot of of changes across SDKs, ingest, SnS.
+Also there are product changes required to make use of links.
-- Sampling implications

 # Answered Questions